thinkb4/a-walk-in-react/day_08.md

     }

 ````
-Let's assume we just opened our app and the browser shows "https://yourAppDomain.com/" the route that matches with the current url is the third one, consecuentelly, `<Home/>` component will be rendered.
+Let's assume we just opened our app and the browser shows "https://www.yourAppDomain.com/" the route that matches with the current url is the third one, consecuentelly, `<Home/>` component will be rendered.

 ## Navigate between routes

 React Router provides a <Link> component to create links in your application.
 Wherever you render a `<Link>`, an anchor (`<a>`) will be rendered in your HTML document.
-This component behaves like an ordinary <a>, it will redirect you to the route that's defined as a prop.
+This component behaves like an ordinary <a>, it will redirect you to the route that's passed as a prop `to`.
 Let's see the example below.
 We we can pass other parameters to make the url to behave dynamically, we'll see it later on this day.

 ````javascript
 import {BrowserRouter as Router, Switch,Route, Link} from "react-router-dom";